Latvia: Government

-The 100-seat unicameral Latvian parliament, the Saeima, is elected by direct popular vote every four years.
 The president is elected by the Saeima in a separate election, also held every four years.
 The president appoints a prime minister who, together with his cabinet, forms the executive branch of the government, which has to receive a confidence vote by the Saeima.
 This system also existed before World War II.
 The most senior civil servants are the thirteen Secretaries of State.